Aanyajain/Exercise-Tracker/README.md

-This project is made in React js with MongoDB as database.IT is an exercise tracker app that helps to add suers with exercises.
+This project is made in React js with MongoDB as database.It is an exercise tracker app that helps to add suers with exercises.<br />
 To run app:
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.